WildMeOrg/codex-frontend/README.md

 ## Configuration and build

 A build can be initiated with the command `npm run build`.
 You can specify the URL for Houston in `/config/config.json` or as a command line argument.
-Here are some examples of a correctly specifying the Houston URL:
+Here are some examples:

 ```
-npm run build -- --houston https://houston.dyn.wildme.io
+npm run build -- -- houston https://houston.dyn.wildme.io
-npm run build -- --houston http://localhost:9999
+npm run build -- -- houston http://localhost:9999
-npm start -- --houston localhost:4232
+npm start -- -- houston localhost:4232
-npm run start -- --houston ""  # Use relative file paths
+npm run start -- -- houston ""  # Use relative file paths
 ```

 ## Thanks